nickpettican/Middle-Way-Musings/content/about.md

 ## Hi, welcome

 I am a Western European Buddhist monk currently residing in a monastery in Northern India.
-This blog serves as my outlet to share reflections, insights, and observations through the lens of the Madhyamaka school of Buddhist philosophy.
+Middle Way Musings began as a blog and has grown into a small collection of projects: essays, wikis, interactive tours and translations, all approached through the lens of the Madhyamaka school of Buddhist philosophy.

 ## My Journey